proofrock/tsk/README.md

 ## Managing Categories

-Categories are stored in the SQLite database.
-To add new categories:
+### Adding Categories via UI

+Categories must be added directly to the database.
+Once added, they appear in the category dropdown.

+### Adding Categories via Database

 1. Connect to the database:
 ```bash